Coleman County, TX Oil & Gas Discussion archives

 Also demand that the lease does not include the “Mother Hubbard Clause” but does have the “Pugh Clause”

-As for 2 Years, that is the shortest lease I have seen which can be a good thing because it assure that they will either get the well drilled in a timely manner or they will release the minerals fairly quickly so that your minerals are available for leasing again which will pay a new bonus.
+As for 2 Years, that is the shortest lease I have seen which can be a good thing because it assures that they will either get the well drilled in a timely manner or they will release the minerals fairly quickly so that your minerals are available for leasing again which will pay a new bonus.

 Good Luck,